quietsy/advanced-configurations/docs/vpn.md

 ## Configuring Other Containers

-Now that qBittorrent is routed through the VPN, other containers like radarr, sonarr, prowlarr need to be configured to use `vpn` instead of `qbittorrent` as the container name for reaching qBittorrent.
+Now that qBittorrent is routed through the VPN, other containers like swag, radarr, sonarr, prowlarr, etc, need to be configured to use `vpn` instead of `qbittorrent` as the container name for reaching qBittorrent.

 ### SWAG